ztkxhh/multi-robot-planner/README.md

 Authors: Tao Zhang, Yi Dong and Xiaoming Hu

-**NOTE: The current version includes mainly compiled files, as the paper is currently under review.
-The source code will be fully released after the review process is complete.**

 **Please click the following cover image to see our video:**
 <p align='center'>